 Allow yourself some positivity

 Take time to think about the good things in your life.
-Each day, consider what went well and try to list 3 things you're thankful for.
+Make an appointment with yourself each day to consider what went well and try to list 3 things you're thankful for.

 Try self-help CBT techniques